MARTeamWhale/MUPPET/README.md

 This tool is for use in calculating the signal to noise (SNR) for cetacean vocalizations.

 ## Set up

 ### Initial Start Up
 1) Either clone or download the .zip and unzip the SNR_Tool_Development repository to your local machine.
-2) Add this new directory with all its subfolders to your MATLAB path.
+2) Add this new directory with all of its subfolders to your MATLAB path.
 ### Requirements

 The tool requires a few inputs to calculate the SNR values.
   -  SNR_PARAMS.csv: a parameter file which contains the filtering and noise presets for each specie's call type.
 This file has values for:
       - Species - The species of interest (e.g. Blue Whale)